-For the MLTSS transition, the Cal MediConnect health plans in the seven counties will follow the existing Medi-Cal managed care reporting requirements, which include annually reporting of 15 HEDIS measures, participating in a tri-annual CAHPS survey, and participating in PIPs.
+For the MLTSS transition, the MMPs in the seven counties will follow the existing Medi-Cal managed care reporting requirements, which include the annual reporting of 15 HEDIS measures, participating in a tri-annual CAHPS survey, and participating in PIPs.
 DHCS monitors the plans, provides technical assistance and policy guidance, and supports plans in competing CAPs and Improving HEDIS scores.